CAMeL-Lab/camel-guidelines/docs/orthography.md

 ### Relative Pronouns

-Some forms containing relative pronouns can have different spelling rules, primarily to disambiguate differences in meaning.
+Some forms containing relative pronouns follow different spelling rules, mainly to clarify distinctions in meaning.
+The Alif-Lam in the form اللي is treated similarly to that in الذي، التي، etc., and is therefore modified with certain clitics in a way comparable to the definite article.

 | CODA                           | CAPHI                                | Gloss            | Dialect                                                                | Examples; Comments                                                                                                                                               |
 |--------------------------------|--------------------------------------|------------------|----------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|